infobsmi/b33s/docs/bucket/replication/README.md

 ## Replica Modification sync

 If bi-directional replication is set up between two clusters, any metadata update on the REPLICA object is by default reflected back in the source object when `ReplicaModifications` status in the `SourceSelectionCriteria` is `Enabled`.
-In MinIO, this is enabled by default.
+In B33S, this is enabled by default.
 If a metadata update is performed on the "REPLICA" object, its `X-Amz-Replication-Status` will change from `PENDING` to `COMPLETE` or `FAILED`, and the source object version will show `X-Amz-Replication-Status` of `REPLICA` once the replication operation is complete.

 The replication configuration in use on a bucket can be viewed using the `mc replicate export alias/bucket` command.